stellar/new-docs/README.md

 <img src="./readme-imgs/attribute-table.png" alt="AttributeTable Component" width="500"/>

-`<AttributeTable/>` is currently used in API Reference.
-Nested Table is allowed.
+`<AttributeTable/>` explains each attribute or argument that is being used.
+Nested table will turn into "child attributes" that are collapsed by default.

+- PropTypes
+  - `children` (required)

 For example,
 [Api Reference > Resources > Operations > Object](https://developers.stellar.org/api/resources/operations/object/)